How are you getting sales?

 Make sure, as well, that you’ve focused on conversion rate optimization throughout your marketing funnel.
 If the path you’ve planned isn’t delivering the conversions you’re looking for, iterate on it with A/B testing (using monday.com’s a/b testing template, perhaps):

-For both B2C and B2B marketers, the marketing funnel is one of the most important weapons in the sales and marketing arsenal.
+For both B2C sales and B2B marketers, the marketing funnel is one of the most important weapons in the sales and marketing arsenal.
 With a well-organized funnel, you can outshine your competitors and rack up profitable conversions.

 But note the optimal word there.